onyx-and-iris/vmr_streamer/INSTALL.md

 # Step by step

 These instructions should work for both Debug/Release builds.
 In this case we target Release x64.
+All of the `Releases` were built with [Visual Studio 2022][vs_2022].

 ![Release][release]